I live in Pity Me and have been a local authority councillor since 2007, first on the City Council and then on the new

 As part of the Lib Dem group I also worked hard to get a fair deal for teaching assistants after Labour councillors decided to cut their pay by upto a staggering 23%.

 Locally with my colleagues Mamie and Amanda we work hard in the community, delivering update leaflets every 3 months or so to all 6300 homes in the area.

-Over the years we have secured environmental improvements for our community centres, including solar panels and funding for new windows and lowered ceilings to help save on energy bills.
+Over the years we have secured environmental improvements for our community centres and community building, including solar panels, air source heat pump and funding for new windows and lowered ceilings to help save on energy bills.

 We also led the fight to stop Labour closing Abbey Leisure Centre in Pity Me which has since then gone from strength to strength with the funding we have secured for it.

 We met our commitment to get new play facilities across our area leading the way with funding for sites in Framwellgate Moor, Newton Hall and Brasside.

 Alongside Mamie and Amanda I have ensured huge investment in our area in to cycle paths, regeneration projects and footpath and road resurfacing schemes and continue to work hard to make sure that our area improves and is not left behind by the Labour-run Council.